Skip to main content

 Information security objectives will be established, in accordance with Example Corporation’s Information Security Policy and will consider any applicable information security requirement, as well as risk assessment and treatment results.
 The information security objectives will be measurable, if and when practical, and will reflect:

-Example Corporation information security objectives will reflect 5-7 objectives that will cover Confidentiality, Integrity, and Availability as it relates to Example Corporation’s ISMS.
-The objectives will be tracked and updated when needed (see table below).
+Example Corporation information security objectives will reflect the objectives for the protection of the Confidentiality, Integrity, and Availability of information as it relates to Example Corporation’s ISMS.
+The objectives will be monitored and updated when needed (see table below).

 Objective